 Terrace Metrics is a quick, comprehensive way to assess the behavior health status of students from grade 3 to adult

-Terrace Metrics is the only test that measures BOTH risk factors (depression, anxiety, victimization, ostracism) AND protective factors (resiliency, grit, hope).
+In addition to covering the standard Social and Emotional Learning Indicators we also measures BOTH risk factors (depression, anxiety, victimization, ostracism) AND protective factors (resiliency, grit, hope).

 Measuring both is critical – the presence of even one risk indicator reduces academic performance 20%, increases the chance of drop out, and drives poor outcomes, including early death.
 But one protective factor can cut those risks by half.

-With Terrace Metrics, your school system can locate where kids are on a validated resiliency/risk continuum, from At-Risk to Optimal.
-You can then target resources – bringing help to students that need it, and making sure Optimal students are supported so they can be high achievers.
+Working with us, school systems can locate where kids are on a validated resiliency/risk continuum, from At-Risk to Optimal.
+They can then target resources – bringing help to students that need it, and making sure Optimal students are supported so they can be high achievers.

 Finally, the tool itself and all information provided by Terrace Metrics has undergone stringent empirical scrutiny.
 The system has been validated against academic and behavior outcomes on over 50,000 students from grade 3-12.